This is the cover art I’ve made for what I believe to be the only Public Domain book (so far) by Rex Stout, the creator of Nero Wolfe.

-I have to say I am pretty pleased with my mountain… having never actually been anywhere near a real mountain ( neither Blue Mountain or Hamilton Mountain count… they nat be big but they are really just hills, like the ones in Hollywood).
+I have to say I am pretty pleased with my mountain… having never actually been anywhere near a real mountain ( neither Blue Mountain or Hamilton Mountain count… they may be big but they are really just hills.
+Like the ones in Hollywood).

-So I began with my own photograph…. but my “mountain” wasn’t photographed in the Andes, but near Tobermory.
+So I began with my own photograph.
+But my “mountain” wasn’t photographed in the Andes, it was taken near Tobermory.

-Originally I planned to use a few of the Edgar Rice Burroughs covers,since they are Public Domain for Canada, and even the early books are PD in the United States.
+Originally I had planned to use a few of the Edgar Rice Burroughs covers, since they are Public Domain for Canada.
+Even the early books are PD in the United States.
 After all, I grew up reading my Dad’s ERB paperbacks, (all twenty-whatever Tarzan books, Mars, Venus and Pellucidar etc… formulaic or not).

 But it seems the current holder of the remaining Burroughs copyrights is ruthlessly asserting Intellectual Property Infringement against any reuses, legal or not.